vmware-samples/euc-samples/macOS-Samples/BootstrapPackage/WS1-DEPNotify-Standard/Readme.md

 You can use the already built and signed WS1_DEPNotify_CustomNoAgent.pkg in the build folder, or further customize the onboarding experience by using this as a template to create your own Bootstrap Package that you will build and sign yourself.

+A demo video is available of an onboarding flow that was built using the instructions below.
+You can find it in the bin folder.

 ## Preparing the Workspace ONE UEM environment

 * If you will be testing DEP enrollment, in the WS1 UEM Admin Console navigate to Settings > Devices & Users > Apple > Apple macOS > Intelligent Hub Settings.
 Make sure that the option to "Install Hub after Enrollment" is Enabled.
 The WS1 Hub is required to deploy software post-enrollment.